Mardy Fish: 2012

 Fish went down in the second round of the 2012 Australian Open to Colombian Alejandro Falla.
 He made it to the third round of Indian Wells, before being defeated by Australian Matthew Ebden.

 He reached the quarterfinals in Miami, but was defeated by Juan Mónaco, 1–6, 3–6.

 Citing fatigue, he did not play any of the European clay-court season and withdrew from the 2012 French Open.
 What he did not tell the media until later is that immediately after his last match in Miami, he was taken to the hospital with severe cardiac arrhythmia.
 On May 23, he underwent a cardiac catheter ablation in Los Angeles to correct faulty electrical connections in his heart, in which those spots were cauterized in order to prevent short circuiting.
 He later stated that his condition had made it hard for him to sleep, and his heart felt like it was going to burst out of his chest.
 His condition was also very difficult mentally and emotionally, with periods when he could not stand to be alone.

 Fish's first tournament back was the 2012 Wimbledon Championships, where he was seeded 10th.
 His run at Wimbledon was cut short when he lost to fifth seed Jo-Wilfried Tsonga in the fourth round in four sets.

 Fish did not compete in the 2012 Summer Olympics.
 He instead played at the Citi Open in Washington, D.C., where he was the top seed and reached the semifinals.

 In the 2012 US Open Fish was the 23rd seed.
 He defeated Go Soeda, Nikolay Davydenko, and Gilles Simon before withdrawing for health reasons before his fourth-round match with top seed Roger Federer.
+In 2015, Fish revealed that he withdrew due to his struggles with anxiety.

 Fish did not play on tour for the rest of the season and announced before the end of the year that he would not play in the Australian Open.